 To remove bacteria you have a couple of options:

-- Disinfect your water supply with Chlorine: If the bacteria contamination is a one-time event, then one-time chlorination will usually kill the bacteria – if it is done properly!
-GIf you have ongoing contamination, and cannot identify the source, the bacteria will be back.
+Disinfect your water supply with Chlorine: If the bacteria contamination is a one-time event, then one-time chlorination will usually kill the bacteria – if it is done properly!
+If you have ongoing contamination, and cannot identify the source, the bacteria will be back.
 Chlorine fed into the water at 3 to 5 ppm and a residual of 0.4 ppm of free chlorine needs to be maintained for at least 30 minutes to meet US EPA standards.
 This is often accomplished with a Stenner chemical feed pump.

 if you already have a water softener and is concerned it may be contaminated with bacteria, here is how to clean it.
 A water softener uses salt, stored in the brine tank, to neutralize hard water.
 As hard water enters the softener and flows over the salt bed, the hardness ions accumulate on the bottom of the tank called the Resin Bed.
 Although the salt itself will not kill bacteria, you can clear the system of all bacteria by running either bleach or vinegar rinse cycle.